Kale Smoothie

 Ingredients for recipe: apple, milk, banana, kale, and ginger.

-• Frozen banana: I love using frozen fruit in smoothies because it keeps it nice and chilled without the need for ice and adds a creamy texture.
-You can use room temperature bananas or substitute it for mangoes or pineapple.
+• Frozen banana: I like using frozen fruit in smoothies because it keeps them cold (and creamy) without the need for ice!
+But a room temperature banana with a few ice cubes will also taste great.

 Kale, frozen banana, coconut milk, apple, and ginger in a blender.